-Standards-Based Grading (SBG)

-Standards-Based Grading clearly defines learning targets that communicate the knowledge and skills necessary for students to reach mastery on each priority standard.
+The Report Card and Parent-Teacher conferences provide valuable and accurate information on how a student is progressing on the critical concepts and skills of the grade level as well as individual standards.
+Standards-Based Grading (SBG) clearly defines learning targets that communicate the knowledge and skills necessary for students to reach mastery of each priority standard.
 SBG ensures consistent expectations across grade levels and achievement of standards through learning activities and differentiated instruction.
-The SBG Report Card and Checkpoint Progress Report provides valuable and accurate information on how a student is progressing on the criticial concepts and skills of the grade level as well as individual standards.
-It provides feedback to students through proficiency scales (clearly defined targets) allowing the student to better understand their level of mastery.
+The Report Card provides feedback to students & families through proficiency scales (clearly defined targets), allowing the student to better understand their level of mastery.